 The Appeal Process

-Complete the University Registration Appeal.
+Complete the University Registration Appeal (PDF).
 Submit a typed, well-written letter of request (limited to one typed page) with adequate justification and complete documentation to the Student Business Center located on the 2nd floor of the University Center.

 Appeals must be written and submitted by the student.
 Appeals submitted by others (family members, faculty, etc.) cannot be accepted.
 If you have any questions, please contact the Student Business Center.